 ship the specimen?

-professional should remove the head and extract the brain leaving the brain
+or other trained professional should remove the head and extract the brain

 The animal that I was

 exposed to has been dead for a while, can it still be tested?

 veterinarian to determine if the animal can still be tested.
 If it has been